jrblevin/markdown-mode/README.md

   (and it is set to t by default).
 These checkboxes can be toggled by clicking `mouse-1`, pressing <kbd>RET</kbd> over the button, or by pressing <kbd>C-c C-d</kbd> (`markdown-do`) with the point anywhere in the task list item.
+A normal list item can be turned to a check list item by the same command, or more specifically `C-c C-x [` (`markdown-add-gfm-checkbox`).

 * **Wiki links:** Generic wiki links are supported in `markdown-mode`, but in `gfm-mode` specifically they will be